A higher Gross-Zagier formula and the structure of Selmer groups: Introduction

 When the Heegner hypothesis is not satisfied, the Heegner point Kolyvagin system method is certainly not available.
 In the extremely inspiring paper \cite{bertolini-darmon-imc-2005}, Bertolini--Darmon developed a completely different Euler system argument involving the systematic use of rank lowering congruences and proved one-sided divisibility of the anticyclotomic Iwasawa main conjecture for elliptic curves.
 The theory of bipartite Euler systems \cite{howard-bipartite} captures the essence of this Euler system argument axiomatically.
 We push the bipartite Euler system method further to obtain the description of the structure of Selmer groups over imaginary quadratic fields in terms of the values of level-raising families of quaternionic automorphic forms (Theorem \ref{thm:structure-bipartite}).
 This is the counterpart of Kolyvagin's work on the structure of Selmer groups mentioned above.
 As a consequence, we obtain the structural Waldspurger formula as in the following picture again {

 } with the same notation above but with the opposite root number.
-In this sense, bipartite Euler systems are very much like Kolyvagin systems rather than Euler systems, as pointed out in \cite[Introduction]{bertolini-darmon-imc-2005} and \cite[$\S$1]{howard-bipartite}.
+In this sense, we confirm that bipartite Euler systems behave like Kolyvagin systems rather than Euler systems, as pointed out in \cite[Introduction]{bertolini-darmon-imc-2005} and \cite[$\S$1]{howard-bipartite}.